hl7dk/kl-children/input/pagecontent/index.md

 The profiles for the reporting are restricted to allow only the information that is required to report to KL Gateway.

 **Notice that the included content is not finished.
 Right now the guide should be read as a guide to, how data will eventually be organized.
 Especially codes and code systems are very much preliminary.
-The DeliveryReport and invariants are not finished.
-Figure below is outdated.**
+The DeliveryReport and invariants are not finished.**

 ## Overview
 The data is reported as a collection of instances.
 A report may contain instances that conforms to the profiles defined in this implementation guide.
 See figure below.